The Reduced Tensor Product of Braided Tensor Categories Containing a Symmetric Fusion Category: Introduction

 \subsection{Organisation}

 The paper is organised as follows.
-In the first section, we explain the enriching procedure, this is summarised in Theorem \ref{cunderlliscrossedtensor}.
-We then in the next section proceed to show that this construction has an inverse, this is Theorem \ref{bfcazaxbtev}.
+We start by explaining the enriching procedure, this is summarised in Theorem \ref{cunderlliscrossedtensor}.
+The next section proceeds to show that this construction has an inverse, this is Theorem \ref{bfcazaxbtev}.
 In the final section, we construct the reduced tensor product and show it indeed defines a symmetric monoidal structure (Theorem \ref{rttheorem}).
-After this, we compute the reduced tensor product in specific examples, and show how it defines a pairing on minimal modular extension.
+After this, we compute the reduced tensor product in specific examples, and show how it defines a pairing between minimal modular extensions.